-PLEASE NOTE: There is a mandatory program orientation for all standard program students on August 22nd from 8:30 am-12:00 pm in Cook, Room 107.
+PLEASE NOTE: There is a mandatory program orientation for all standard program students on August 18, 2018.

-There is a mandatory field placement meeting for all advanced standing and standard program students on August 22nd from 1:30 pm-5:00 pm in Cook, Room 107.
+There is a mandatory field placement meeting for all advanced standing and standard program students on August 18, 2018.

-2. Applicants are to provide the College of Graduate & Professional Studies office with sealed, official transcripts (one copy) of ALL undergraduate and graduate work from institution(s) of prior and/or current enrollment.
-Please note: If the transcripts do not include the student’s entire undergraduate program, including the award of the bachelor’s degree, copies of the final transcript also must be sent to the College of Graduate & Professional Studies after the student has been awarded the bachelor’s degree.
+2. Applicants are to provide the College of Graduate Studies and Research office with sealed, official transcripts (one copy) of ALL undergraduate and graduate work from institution(s) of prior and/or current enrollment.
+Please note: If the transcripts do not include the student’s entire undergraduate program, including the award of the bachelor’s degree, copies of the final transcript also must be sent to the College of Graduate Studies & Research after the student has been awarded the bachelor’s degree.

 3. Applicants are to submit three (3) letters of recommendation.
-On page 7 of the electronic application applicants are asked to list their references and given the option for each reference to use the online recommendation form.
-Please use the online option and ask your references to upload a personal letter, too.
+Applicants are asked to list their references and have each reference use the online recommendation form found at the Graduate College website.
+Please use the online option and ask your references to upload a personal letter, as well.
 One (1) recommendation is to be acquired from each of three (3) separate sources:

 - One from a professional currently practicing in the field of human services whom has witnessed the applicant’s practice abilities and can assess the applicant’s suitability/promise as a professional social worker

 - One from a professor, addressing the applicant’s likelihood of success in a graduate level program of study